Skiers are in a constant struggle to "get forward", but what does it mean to be forward?

 Don't confuse being forward with applying pressure to the tips.
 Although there is some obvious forward pressure, being forward is simply a state where you can apply pressure to the tips and, simply being forward does not imply or require a lot of pressure on the shins from the boot tongues.
 While applying the pressure however, there can be significant pressure on the shins!

 Do we need to be forward?
 YES.
 With today's high-tech easy-to-ski equipment, many promote a "centered" stance, but all performance skiers start the turns forward.
-This is how you get to use the entire ski, this is how we engage the tip and get it to perform.
+This is how you get to use the entire ski, this is how we engage the tip and get it to perform, while in balance.

 Sessions and tech talks: